asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 tags: [unit-testing, tdd, code-quality]
 ---

-Too often I've heard developers declare that unit testing doesn't work only to discover a test suite of incredibly complex, brittle, and unmaintainable tests.
+I've often heard developers declare that unit testing doesn't work only to discover a test suite of incredibly complex, brittle, and unmaintainable tests.
 Frequently I find that these are not unit tests at all, testing things like database interaction and calling third-party services.

 ## TDD